panaitescu-paul/Company-Database-Query-Solutions-SQL-2-2020/README.md

-# SQL Queries - Company Database 2 - 2020
+# Company Database Query Solutions - SQL - 2 - 2020

 **SQL solutions for 34 Queries**, performed on the **Company Database**.